How to make your own Moss Pumpkins!

-I cut some of the moss mat into strips approximately the length and width of one of the “sections” of the pumpkin.
+I started by cutting some of the moss mat into strips, approximately the length and width of one of the “sections” of the pumpkin.
 You can measure to be more accurate, but I just sort of eyeballed it and it worked out fine.

-Taking each section at a time, I repeated the process, doing opposite sides, until I got to the last section.
+Working one section at a time, repeat the process, doing opposite sides, until you get to the last section.
 If some of the sections overlap, that’s fine.

 Here’s what it looks like when finished!
-So cute!
+It turned out so cute!

-I covered the large pumpkin with the loose preserved moss instead of the moss mat, and though it looks great, I think I like the smaller ones covered in the moss sections better.
-If you use the loose preserved moss, just spray the pumpkin with 3M spray glue, a section at a time, and press the loose moss into it, holding until set.
+With the larger pumpkin, I chose to use the loose preserved moss instead of the moss mat.
+Though it looks great, I think I like the smaller ones covered in the moss sections better.

 They have a very natural, organic feel, and after the season is over, they can be stored away for next year!